Seminars Subsidies

 Here you can find information on the funding available in the individual federal states.

-You can find out more on this page: https://www.weiterbildungsberatung.nrw/beratungsstellensuche
+You can find more information on the following website: https://www.mags.nrw/bildungsscheck?utm_source=

-The Weiterbildungsbonus PLUS provides up to 50% support (maximum 750 euros) for continuing vocational training.
-Employees who work in companies with fewer than 250 employees and who are employed for at least 15 hours per week and subject to social insurance contributions are eligible.
-The continuing education bonus also applies to self-employed persons.
+With the further training bonus PLUS, up to 50% (maximum 750 euros) of further vocational training is subsidised.
+Employees who work in companies with fewer than 250 employees and who work at least 15 hours per week and are subject to social security contributions are eligible for funding.
+The further training bonus also applies to the self-employed.
 Applicants must either live or work in Hamburg.

-In Mecklenburg-Western Pomerania, the participation of employees in CVET measures that serve to acquire, maintain or expand vocational qualifications and competences is subsidised.
-The subsidy amounts to a maximum of 75 % and a maximum of 500 euros.
+In Mecklenburg-Vorpommern, the participation of employees in further vocational training measures that serve to acquire, maintain or expand professional qualifications and skills is subsidised.
+The subsidy amounts to a maximum of 75% and a maximum of 500 euros.

-Employees with an average monthly gross salary of less than 4,575 euros are eligible for DIREKT CET.
-Eligible for funding are seminars, courses, coaching and further education study programmes with total costs of 1,000 euros or more.
-Depending on gross salary and employment status, employees receive different amounts of funding.
+Employees with an average monthly gross salary of less than 4,575 euros receive the DIREKT further training programme.
+Seminars, courses, coaching and further education programmes with total costs of 1,000 euros or more are eligible for funding.
+Employees receive different amounts of funding depending on their gross salary and employment status.
 Find out more here: https://www.ib-sachsen-anhalt.de/unternehmen/aus-weiterbilden/weiterbildung-betrieb

-In Lower Saxony, funding is available for employees of companies with a place of business in Lower Saxony and for owners of companies with less than 50 employees.
-Support is provided for expenses for qualification (course and examination fees), personnel expenses of the participating persons (expenses for leave of absence).
-A maximum of 50% of the total costs (course and examination fees as well as expenses for leave of absence) can be funded.
+In Lower Saxony, employees from companies with business premises in Lower Saxony and owners of companies with fewer than 50 employees are eligible for funding.
+Support is provided for expenses for qualifications (course and examination fees), personnel expenses of the participants (expenses for leave of absence).
+A maximum of 50% of the total costs (course and examination fees as well as expenses for leave of absence) can be subsidised.
 The minimum funding amount is 1,000 euros.
-Expenditure on training is eligible for funding up to a maximum of 25 euros per participant and hour.
+Expenditure on qualifications is eligible for funding up to a maximum of 25 euros per participant per hour.

 You can find out more at: https://www.nbank.de/Unternehmen/Ausbildung-Qualifikation/Weiterbildung-in-Niedersachsen/